 However, if the winds are coming from the southwest, they are referred to as Kona weather.
 In such instances, the weather will be hotter and more humid.
-Plus, the Kona weather winds are often accompanied by vog, which is smog associated with the volcanic eruption on the Big Island which has been continually ongoing since 1983.
-The vog makes the hotter more humid Kona weather even more unpleasant, especially for those with respiratory problems.
+Plus, the Kona weather winds are often accompanied by vog.
+Vog is smog associated with the volcanic eruption on the Big Island which has been continually ongoing since 1983.
+The vog makes the hotter more humid Kona weather even more unpleasant.
+Unfortunately, this is especially for those with respiratory problems.
 Fortunately, for the most part, Kona weather typically doesn’t last beyond a day or two.

-Unless you feel chilly in temperatures ranging from the high 60s to low 70s degrees Fahrenheit, there might be no need for you to bring a jacket or sweater.
-Maybe you might need it on the long plane flight, which at minimum would be 5 hours long; but for the most part you won’t need it on the ground.
+Do you feel cold in temperatures ranging from the high 60s to low 70s degrees Fahrenheit?
+If no, there might be no need for you to bring a jacket or sweater.
+Maybe you might need it on the long plane flight, which at minimum would be 5 hours long.
+But for the most part you won’t need it on the ground.
 However, if you feel you need one, a light jacket or sweater should suffice.

-If you prefer wearing some sort of covered footwear, rather than slippers, you can certainly get by with wearing some sort of sneakers.
-You generally won’t go wrong dressing casually like this and it would be an acceptable form of dress to most anywhere in the State, except in a business context or if you are planning to go to a somewhat more formal affair.
-Of course, if you plan to do some hiking, trekking in the mountains, biking, running, etc. it would require attire and footwear appropriate for such activities.
+If you prefer wearing some sort of covered footwear, you can certainly get by with wearing some sort of sneakers.
+You generally won’t go wrong dressing casually like this.
+And it would be an acceptable form of dress to most anywhere in the State.
+The only exception would be in a business setting or if you are planning to go to a somewhat more formal affair.
+Of course, if you plan to do some hiking or trekking in the mountains, it would require attire and footwear appropriate for such activities.

-Note those colorfully printed shirts with Hawaii themed designs are properly called aloha shirts in Hawaii and not “Hawaiian shirts” as they are often and erroneously referred to on the mainland US.
-Women can wear attire in the form of an everyday dress, blouse and skirt ensemble or even a mu’umu’u, although wearing them now, for the most part, are no longer considered as fashionable as they once were in the past.
-Wearing clothes like these is often referred to in Hawaii as “aloha attire” and would most probably be the most formal type of dress you would have to wear in the Aloha State.
+Note those colorfully printed shirts with Hawaii themed designs are properly called aloha shirts in Hawaii.
+Absolutely no one in Hawaii calls them “Hawaiian shirts.”
+Women can wear attire in the form of an everyday dress, blouse and skirt ensemble or even a mu’umu’u.
+However for the most part, most women in Hawaii do not wear mu’umu’us anymore.
+Wearing clothes like these is often referred to in Hawaii as “aloha attire.”
+And it would most probably be the most formal type of dress you would have to wear in the Aloha State.
 To sum it all up, if you’re planning to go to Hawaii, dress casually for nice and warm weather.